Co-authored by Eugene Yarmosh, Intel Systems Architect and TCF Technical Lead, and the Chainlink team.

-To better understand the importance of this new design pattern as featured in Intel's recent blog post entitled "New Confidential Computing Solutions Emerge on Trusted Compute Framework", we discuss the advantages and limitations of public blockchains, as well as outline the TCF architecture and how attested oracles via Chainlink can enable bi-directional connectivity between on-chain and off-chain environments.
+To better understand the importance of this new design pattern as featured in Intel's recent blog post entitled "New Confidential Computing Solutions Emerge on the Hyperledger Avalon Trusted Compute Framework", we discuss the advantages and limitations of public blockchains, as well as outline the TCF architecture and how attested oracles via Chainlink can enable bi-directional connectivity between on-chain and off-chain environments.
 To demonstrate how this system works, we detail three industry uses cases in finance, insurance, and global trade in which TCF, Chainlink, and underlying blockchains can work in unison to improve backend business processes and reduce costs for both enterprises and consumers.

 Advantages and Limitations of Distributed Computing on Public Blockchain Networks

 Ethereum smart contracts are reinventing the infrastructure that powers multi-party transactional contracts.
 They offer a shared computational platform that stores, maintains, executes, and settles the contract for all parties involved.
 Participating parties can neither decommit from their obligations nor tamper with the process once the contract is set in motion on the blockchain.